superbeppe98/IBM-cloud-essentials-V3/3_Deploying_Applications.md

     - You first start off by logging into your IBM Cloud account
     - You select a region, you select a resource group, then you list or push images into a container registry with the IBM Cloud CR images command
     - You can list or create new Kubernetes clusters with the IBM Cloud KS command, and you can interact with your Kubernetes cluster with the kubectl Command

-- Up next, we have a quick demonstration of how to spin up a IBM Cloud Kubernetes service, access it, and deploy a sample application
-    - The first thing we need to do to get started with Kubernetes on IBM Cloud is to spin up a cluster
-    - You can see you can flip through the bare metal and virtual shared and virtual dedicated offerings
-    - Clicking on the overview and the worker nodes you can see details about your cluster
-    - Clicking add ons, you can see the different channels that you can install, like STNK native
-    - Alright, let's run an application
-    - I've downloaded a simple hello world node application here and we've logged into our IBM Cloud account
-    - We're going to set the Kubernetes context to be specific to the new cluster that we just set up here and now we're going to run the CR commands, which are to log into the container registry, cause we're going to be storing our containerized application in the IBM Cloud container registry
-    - We can see the kubectl commands are already working
-    - We can do get pods, get nodes, and we have information about our cluster
-    - Let's take a look at our container registry
-    - We've already run some of these commands, but let's go ahead and create a new name space to store our images, let's call it samples
-    - Build our code locally with Docker Build and we're going to tag it and upload it to the IBM Cloud container registry
-    - You can see the new samples namespace is being created here
-    - We have some deployment and service YAML files
-    - These are going to set the ports that are required and the image location
-    - Let's go ahead and apply these YAML files
-    - Let's issue a rollout command stating their application has been rolled out
-    - Let's find our external IP by running the get services command
-    - Before we view the applications, take a look at the embedded Kubernetes dashboard that's available
-    - See here, we have one deployment, one pod, and going to the external IP, we can see our hello world application running

-    - Alright, what if we want to make an update to this?
-    - What if we want version two?
-        - Well, first thing we need to do is update the code and we need to rebuild our image and push it into the IBM Cloud container registry.
-        - Refreshing the container registry, we'll see that we now have two images in our namespace.
-        - And we're also going to update one of the configuration file to point to the latest version of our image.
-        - Let's reapply our YAML files and let's run that rollout command again.
-        - Refreshing our external IP, we can see we are now running version 2, just that easy.
-        - We can scale our containerized application to three deployments or three replicas.
 <br>

 ## Hands-on Lab: (Optional) Deploy an Application to Kubernetes